Wilanów Palace: Garden

 An integral part of the palace, almost since its beginning, is the garden.
 Initially, it had the character of a baroque Italian garden in a semicircular form surrounding the palace on the east.
 In its composition this geometric garden fitted in well with the ancient patterns and the palace arrangement.
 It consisted of an upper garden located on a terrace with two arbours in the form of lanterns in each corner, and lower garden.
-During the third stage of the reconstruction of the palace the geometric garden parterres were replaced with embroidered parterres à la française inspired by André Le Nôtre's treaties.
+During the third stage of the reconstruction of the palace the geometric garden parterres were replaced with embroidered parterres à la française inspired by André Le Nôtre's works.
 At that time the garden was embellished with gilded lead sculptures by Gaspar Richter of Gdańsk and vases carved in cherry marble from Chęciny.
-In the beginning of the 18th century the garden was enlarged, the late baroque parterre ornamentation was replaced with régence motives completed with Sieniawska's coat of arms Szreniawa in the northern parts and her monogram in the southern part.
+In the beginning of the 18th century the garden was enlarged, the late baroque parterre ornamentation was replaced with Régence motives completed with Sieniawska's coat of arms Szreniawa in the northern parts and her monogram in the southern part.
 In 1784 Izabela Lubomirska transformed neighbouring territories of Wilanów folwark into a jardin anglo-chinois according to Szymon Bogumił Zug's design.
 This new garden with rich vegetation, sinuous paths and cascades was inspired by works of William Chambers, Thomas Whately and August Moszyński.